locationtech/geomesa/docs/tutorials/shallow-join.rst

 While there are many ways to visualize data from an RDD, here we choose to demonstrate the use of leaflet for easy integration with Jupyter Notebook.
-To use, either install it through Jupyter's ``nbextensions`` tool, or place the following HTML magic in your notebook to import it properly.
+To use, either install it through Jupyter's ``nbextensions`` tool, or place the following HTML in your notebook to import it properly.
+Note that we preface it with ``%%HTML``, a Jupyter cell magic, indicating that the cell should be interpreted as HTML.

 .. code-block:: HTML